sundas-dev/Sundas-scenario/Go Test Sundas/Basics Of Cryptography Sm/scenario.md

-title: Basics of Cryptography SM
+title: Basics Of Cryptography Sm
 description: >-
   In cryptography we will explore how to scramble the data using a complex encryption algorithm.